johanntagle/bash_tutorial/README.md

 remove more than one file at once, you can use `*` as a wildcard, i.e.
 `rm ju*` will delete all of `junk.txt, juniper.txt` and `june.docx`.

-To get **characters nine and ten**, look at the files that remain after deleting all that contain a `Y`.
+To get **characters eleven and twelve**, look at the names of the files that remain after deleting all that contain a `Y`.

 <div class="admonition hint">